AndreeeasN/pp3-doubletake/README.md

 # Data Storage
-Due to the nature of the game it required storing several simultaneous chains of questions/answers.<br> I've opted to convert the User Data object being submitted to a JSON-formatted string which is then stored on a Google spreadsheet (can be viewed [here](https://docs.google.com/spreadsheets/d/1li_zDS9HltKV1cMbvn3x_Py7OmcUwD0XyyHjK1YEbKM/edit#gid=0))<br>
+Due to the nature of the game it required storing several simultaneous chains of questions/answers.<br> I've opted to convert the User Data objects being submitted to a JSON-formatted string which is then stored on a Google spreadsheet (can be viewed [here](https://docs.google.com/spreadsheets/d/1li_zDS9HltKV1cMbvn3x_Py7OmcUwD0XyyHjK1YEbKM/edit#gid=0))<br>
-While reducing legibility should we wish to alter the data directly, this allows us to increase the amount of simultaneous chains with ease should we wish to expand.
+While reducing legibility if we wish to alter the data directly, this allows us to increase the amount of simultaneous chains with ease should we wish to expand.

 Upon a chain reaching completion it is moved from the "unfinished_chains" worksheet to the "finished_chains" one.